What do we teach in History at Bridge?

 - Learn about British history, studying changes in Britain from the Stone Age to the Iron Age; the Roman Empire and its impact on Britain; Britain’s settlement by Anglo-Saxons and Scots; Viking and Anglo-Saxon struggle for the Kingdom of England up to the time of Edward the Confessor.

-- Learn about the ancient civilizations of Egypt, Greece and the Mayans.
+- Learn about the ancient civilisations of Egypt, Greece and the Maya.

 - Study aspects and themes of British history beyond 1066, such as WWII and its impact.

-- Take part in a whole school black history project
+- Take part in a bespoke whole school black history project

-- Involvement in a local year group study relating to the origins of the Victorians in the local area.
+- Involvement in a local study relating to the origins of the Victorians in the locality.

 In Summer 1 the children in at Bridge have enjoyed learning a range of history topics.
 In year 4, the pupils have been studying the Romans and have learnt about fearsome warriors, brave Boudicca and gruesome gladiators.
 The children have been able to make comparisons and learn from objects from the past by taking part in artefact handling sessions.
 In classes the children were able to sample porridge prepared and cooked in front of them and to write an accurate set of instructions.
 The students all enjoyed their end of topic Roman day, participating in food tasting, dress up, singing and craft-based activities.